hqrrr/weekly-paper-report/README.md

     Outputs a fully self-contained report (`index.html` + assets) that can be hosted on GitHub Pages or shared offline.

+- 🆕 **Paper title translation:**

+    Paper titles shown in the report are now automatically translated using the DeepL API.
+Translation is disabled automatically if no API key is provided.
+A free DeepL API key is available from the [official DeepL website](https://developers.deepl.com/docs/getting-started/intro), with a monthly quota of **50,000 characters**, which is typically sufficient for a weekly paper report.

 [Back to top ↥](#overview)

 ## Demo